UT-ADL/nvidia_gmsl_driver_ros/README.md

 ### Calibrating the cameras

-This drivers **doesn't** use the native nvidia RIG calibration file.
+This driver **doesn't** use the native nvidia RIG calibration file.
 It uses the ROS ones.
 To calibrate the cameras :

 - Run the driver with an empty calibration dir.
-- Use ros [camera_calibration](http://wiki.ros.org/camera_calibration) to calibrate the cameras.
+- Use ROS [camera_calibration](http://wiki.ros.org/camera_calibration) to calibrate the cameras.
 - Put the camera calibration yaml files in your calib dir.
 Pass its path to the launchfile into the `calib_dir_path` param .